hashicorp-education/learn-vault-docker-lab/README.md

 To make a Vault Docker Lab, your host computer must have the following software installed:

-- [Docker](https://www.docker.com/products/docker-desktop/) (tested with Docker Desktop version 4.22.1 on macOS version 13.5.1)
+- [Docker](https://www.docker.com/products/docker-desktop/) (tested with Docker Desktop version 4.70.0 on macOS version 26.3.1)

-- [Terraform CLI](https://developer.hashicorp.com/terraform/downloads) binary installed in your system PATH (tested with version 1.5.6 darwin_arm64 on macOS version 13.5.1)
+- [Terraform CLI](https://developer.hashicorp.com/terraform/downloads) binary installed in your system PATH (tested with version 1.9.3 darwin_arm64 on macOS version 26.3.1)

+> [!NOTE]
-> **NOTE:** Vault Docker Lab is currently known to function on Linux (last tested on Ubuntu 22.04) and macOS with Intel or Apple silicon processors.
+> Vault Docker Lab functions on Linux (last tested on Ubuntu 24.04)
+> and macOS with Intel or Apple silicon processors.

 ## Make your own Vault Docker Lab

-There are just a handful of steps to make your own Vault Docker Lab.
+There are just a handful of steps you need to perform to make your own Vault Docker Lab.

 1. Clone this repository.